top of page

 My Soccer Experience

 Soccer has always been my safe place.
 I started playing soccer when I was three and have had the privilege to play at a college level.
-It was always a dream of mine to play in college and I have learned so much about myself throughout this journey.
+It was always a dream of mine to play in college, and I have learned so much about myself throughout this journey.
 I have learned how to lead others and also know who to follow.

-I have also learned teamwork and resilience.
-In all transparency, we did not have the best season last year.
+Lastly, I learned teamwork and resilience.
+In all transparency, we did not have the best season in my sophomore year.
 We faced a lot of adversity.
-We didn’t win the conference or the conference tournament.
+We didn’t win the NSIC conference or the NSIC conference tournament.
 It was the first time since 2009 that we didn’t win either of those titles.
-We all strive for the same goal and sometimes we just don’t earn it.
-We had setbacks, our leading scorer was out this season and we struggled to overcome the deficit of being down against Concordia in the conference tournament.
+We all strive for the same goal, and sometimes we just don’t earn it.
+We had setbacks, for example, our leading scorer was out this season.
+We struggled to overcome the deficit of being down against Concordia in the conference tournament.
 But after the season, we changed our attitude.
-Our coach had an end-of-the-year meeting with the entire team, and he was fired up.
-With his attitude having a turn-around, it fired up the entire team as well.
-This was right before winter break, and we were going to have a small break from practicing.
-Every day our coaches or teammates sent out quotes and videos to motivate and get excited for the spring season.
 We recognize the unsuccessful season, but we can only look forward.
 Our first spring game we took it to SMSU 5-0.
 That was resilience.
+Our team chemistry has improved so much.
+When I am approached by my teammates to work on something, I thank them for wanting me to get better.

 bottom of page